Qjb8668/Arduino_Esp8266_Dht22_St7735mini_project/README.md

 2. It can display present time which is getting from NTP server.
 3. It can display current temperature and humidity getting from Dht22 sensor in real time.
 4. The monitor would only reflash the area which is need to be update.
 It means the monitor won't reflash the whole area each time.
+5. (version 0.8) it can upload the data to my server now.
 ## More details about components
 1. ESP8266 with CH340 chip.
 ESP8266 is originally an simple wifi module with high performence.
 Some company combine the ESP8266 wifi module and a MCU(micro control system) and become a SingleChip Microcomputer with the help of CH340 chip which make the compuer  control(get Serial information, flash the program, ...) more easily.
 2. DHT22 is a high-precision temperature/humidity sensor.
 Its precison is up to 0.2 degree centigrade of temperture and 0.2% of humidity.
 More details will be upload to *doc* floder. (***maybe later?***)